mhidalgo83/backend/README.md

 ### Expat Journal API

 This is the backend of a full-stack application project.
 The backend is built in Java utilizing the Spring Boot framework, with a PostrgreSQL database.
-All controllers and servies have been test using JUnit and built-in testing tools inside Spring.
+All controllers and services have been test using JUnit and built-in testing tools inside Spring.

 Base URL for the application is: https://sj-mh-expat-journal.herokuapp.com/